 Please Note: LEAD is a graduation requirement that all sophomore students must attend.
-While engaged in distance learning, LEAD classrooms will utilize Canvas, a learning management system, and Zoom video conference calls.
-The class will be taught after academic classes on Tuesdays at 2:30 pm – 3:30 pm.
+The classes will be taught weekly on Tuesdays, time TBD.
 Attendance is required for all sophomore students and will be taken within the first five minutes of class.
 Individual questions can be directed to the LEAD program coordinator, Andrea Stuiber, Assistant Director of Student Engagement and Leadership.

 IMSA’s Leadership Education & Development program (LEAD) is a student-facilitated course for sophomore students.
 At IMSA, we believe that leadership can be learned through discussion and application.
 Thus, this course is designed to take an intricate look at various definitions, theories, models, and conceptualizations of leadership.
 Students are challenged to think critically about leadership during peer-to-peer facilitated class discussions, hands-on exercises, and group work.
 Students are provided with leadership foundations early in the year through LEAD’s Evolution of Leadership Modules.
 These modules examine the nature of leadership as it is understood through organizational and psychological models.
 After the Evolution of Leadership Theory modules, LEAD students attend meetings of CORE modules and an elective series of their choice.